-An incredible palate of overdrive sounds in one little pedal
+The Fulltone OCD delivers an incredible palate of overdrive sounds in one simple little pedal.

-I think the reason for this is that while 100% clean guitar is a thing of great beauty for certain styles of music, a certain amount of drive or saturation is desirable in most situations.
-If for no other reason, the power-tube compression, the warmth and thickness, all aspects of saturation are generally a positive thing when it comes to guitar.
-Keeping in mind, this all sounds best when in the hands of a qualified professional.
-Loud / Overdriven guitar is alot like a really fast sports car; anyone can get in and drive, but only someone who knows what they are doing can get us home alive!
+I think the reason for this is that while a 100% clean guitar is a thing of great beauty for some styles of music, a certain amount of drive or saturation is desirable in most situations.
+If for no other reason, the power-tube compression, the warmth and thickness, all aspects of saturation, are generally positive components when it comes to the guitar.
+And, of course, this all sounds best when in the hands of a qualified professional.
+Loud / Overdriven guitar is a lot like a really fast sports car; anyone can get in and drive, but only someone who knows what they are doing can handle those curves!

-Part of the mystique is also that middle-ground overdrive that is so elusive.
-“Alot of Overdrive” is a very easy sound to get as long as it’s a decent pedal.
-But that “in-Between” sound is not easy.
-Just a little drive, but not too much.
-When you think of players such as Stevie Ray Vaughan, Keith Richards, Eric Clapton, Robbie Robertson or Albert Collins, what you have is a tone that is not really distorted, but it is big, warm, and somehow a little “Pushed”.
+Part of the mystique is that middle-ground overdrive that is so elusive.
+“A lot of Overdrive” is a very easy sound to get, as long as it’s a decent pedal.
+But that “In-Between” sound is not easy.
+Just a little drive — not too much.
+When you think of players such as Stevie Ray Vaughan, Keith Richards, Eric Clapton, Robbie Robertson or Albert Collins, what you have is a tone that is not really distorted, but big, warm, and somehow a little “Pushed.”
 Regardless of what you may think of their technique, these guitarists, and many others, have a tone that is 100% identifiable and deceptively difficult to emulate.

-I’ve been using an OCD exclusively for three years now and this little sucker has never let me down.
-It plays well with all types of amps; Marshall, Fender, Boogie.
-In-fact, I’ve plugged this thing into a few solid-state amps and been pleasantly surprised.
+I’ve been using a Fulltone OCD exclusively for three years now and this little sucker has never let me down.
+It plays well with all types of amps: Marshall, Fender, Boogie.
+In fact, I’ve plugged this thing into a few solid-state amps and been pleasantly surprised.

-My only regret is that I have not made it my business to get one of the proprietary Fulltone AC wall-warts (negative center pin, so you gotta either use theirs, or know how to convert one of the BOSS adapters).
-From what I understand the OCD can handle anything from 9-18 volts.
-And, the more voltage you use, the more headroom you get.
+My only regret is that I have not made it my business to get one of the proprietary Fulltone AC wall-warts (negative center pin, so you gotta either use theirs or know how to convert one of the BOSS adapters).
+From what I understand, the Fulltone OCD can handle 9-18 volts, and the more voltage you use, the more headroom you get.

-I think my love affair with this pedal is mostly driven by the balance of tone vs. “No fuss no muss”.
-The drive it gives you is about as transparent as they get, yet it’s just a little 1 pound little thang, solid as a rock, minimal controls, and it plays well with all the other kids on your pedal board.
-If you are looking for a really transparent overdrive that sounds great through just about any amp, give the Fulltone OCD a try.
-I’m very sure you will be impressed with this pedal.
+I think my love affair with this pedal is mostly driven by the balance of tone and “no muss no fuss.”
+The drive it gives you is about as transparent as it gets, yet it’s just a little one-pound thing, solid as a rock, with minimal controls, and it plays well with all the other kids on your pedal board.
+So, if you’re looking for a truly transparent overdrive that sounds great through just about any amp, give the Fulltone OCD a try.
+I’m quite sure you’ll be impressed with this pedal.